JontyWilson/Personal-Projects/Python/Selenium Database Automation/README.md

 # Outcome
 The program successfully automated my supervisor's task.
 Holding the potential to save her hundreds of hours of manual labor.

-However, due to concerns raised by upper management that the database provider may not want a third party service being used on their software.
-So the project was put to rest.
+However, due to concerns raised by upper management that the database provider may not want a third party service being used on their software, the project was put to rest in order to avoid potential conflicts.

+While this was disappointing, this project still allowed me to see real world practical application of an automation that genuinely benefitted my supervisor in a way that would have freed her up to do more of what she does best.